-The quantity $\sigma(t)$ is a dichotomous Markov noise (e.g. Horsthemke and Lefever, 1984; Bena, 2006) which produces alternation between motion (generally nonzero velocity and acceleration) and rest (zero velocity and acceleration).
-This noise takes on values $\sigma = 1$ (motion) and $\sigma = 0$ (rest).
-The entrainment rate ($\sigma = 0 \rightarrow \sigma = 1$) is labeled k_E , and the deposition rate ($\sigma = 1 \rightarrow \sigma = 0$) is labeled k_D .
-Times spent in motion and rest are respectively distributed as $P(t) = k_D \exp(-k_D t)$ and $P(t) = k_E \exp(-k_E t)$, so the mean movement time is k_D^{-1} , and the mean resting time is k_E^{-1} .
+125 These equations represent a Newtonian dynamics that is randomly paused as σ(t) alternates.
+The quantity σ(t) is a dichotomous Markov noise (e.g. Horsthemke and Lefever, 1984; Bena, 2006) which produces alternation between motion (generally nonzero velocity and acceleration i generally nonzero) and rest (zero velocity and acceleration i zero).
+This noise takes on values σ = 1 (motion) and σ = 0 (rest).
+The entrainment rate (σ=0→σ=1σ=0→σ=1) is labeled k_E, and the deposition rate (σ=1→σ=0σ=1→σ=0) is labeled k_D.
+Times spent in motion and rest are respectively distributed as 130 P(t) = k_D exp(-k_Dt) and P(t) = k_E exp(-k_Et), so the mean movement time is k_D-1, and the mean resting time is k_E-1.
 The notation $k = k_E + k_D$ is a shorthand used throughout the paper.
 1/k represents the correlation time of the dichotomous noise.

-Eq.
+The transport process described by Eq.
 (5) represents intermittent particle transport in an external force field.
-The transport is intermittent in that the velocity and acceleration are randomly switched on and off by entrainment and deposition.
-There are examples of similar systems in the physics literature, although these involve just the velocity being switched between values, not the acceleration (e.g. Laskin, 105 1989; Łuczka et al., 1993; Balakrishnan et al., 2001).
-Thus we study a system which is "second order" in the dichotomous noise, which presents considerable mathematical challenges (e.g. Masoliver, 1993).
-To our knowledge, an analogue of Eq.
-(5) has not been examined.
+The transport is intermittent in that the velocity and acceleration is intermittent because the particle velocity \dot{x} and acceleration \dot{y} are randomly switched on and off by entrainment and deposition.
+There are examples of similar systems in the physics literature, although these involve just the velocity being switched between values, not the acceleration (e.g. Laskin, 1989; Luczka et al., 1993; Balakrishnan et a Thus we study a system which is "second orderNotably, the presence of σ(t) in these two equations decouples x and v.
+In general, x ≠ v, in contrast to conventional mechanics.
+This decoupling means the relevant velocity scale for particle displacement is the "virtual velocity" in the dichotomous noise, which presents considerable mathematical challenges (e.g. Masoliver, 1993) \dot{x} .
+This velocity is "virtual" because it contains the particle velocity during motions in addition to the intervening rests